ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 run or by organism.
 Instead of fastq files, it is easy to imagine that now the repository consists of the bam files alone.
+One might be concerned about taking additional space, but actually unsorted bam may offer a storage space savings over individual fastq files, besides reduction in complexity gained by combining forward and reverse reads.

 ## QA/QC